 Writing-to-learn fosters critical thinking and learning.
 It is writing that uses impromptu, short/informal writing tasks designed by the teacher and included throughout the lesson to help students think through key concepts and ideas.
-Attention is focused on ideas rather than correctness of style, grammar or spelling.
+Attention is focused on ideas rather than the correctness of style, grammar or spelling.
 It is less structured than disciplinary writing.
 This approach frequently uses

 responses to written or oral questions

 - other writing assignments that align to learning ideas and concepts